A Soldier has fallen

 Two of Nick's books, Five Years to Freedom and Judas Squad

-In 1971 Nick published Five Years to Freedom, in which he recounted his ordeal as a Viet Cong prisoner, his eventual escape, and his return home.
+In 1971 Rowe was assigned to the Army Adjutant General to work on the the Army's POW/MIA program. later serving as a member of the advisory board to the National League of Families of Men Missing and Prisoners in Southeast Asia.
+Nick published Five Years to Freedom, in which he recounted his ordeal as a Viet Cong prisoner, his eventual escape, and his return home.
 The book was the result of the diary he wrote while prisoner, writing it in German, Spanish, Chinese, and his own special code in order to deceive his captors.
 He also wrote Southeast Asia Survival Journal for the United States Department of the Air Force, published in 1971.
 Upon his return home to McAllen, Texas, he was presented with lifetime memberships in the American Legion and the Veterans of Foreign Wars.

 Nick as a civilian

-In 1974 he made the decision to leave the service.
+In 1974 he made the decision to leave active duty although he contued his military career in the Army Reserves.
 He continue to write co-authoring The Washington Connection with Robin Moore, which was published by Conder Press in 1977, and in the same year Little, Brown and Company published his first novel, The Judas Squad.

 The United States Army Special Forces School at Fort Bragg, North Carolina recognized the need for creating the SERE Program.
 When they started to look for an Officer to design the course and implement it into operation, Nick was everyone's first choice.
 He returned to the Army and Special Forces as a lieutenant colonel in 1981 and given the mission to develop and run such a program.
 His efforts resulted in a program that would leave behind a tremendous legacy at Fort Bragg: a course based on his prisoner-of-war experience.
 Called SERE - Survival Evasion Resistance Escape - the course today is considered by many as the most important advanced training in the special operations field.
 Taught at the John F. Kennedy Special Warfare Center and School, SERE trains soldiers to avoid capture, but if caught, to survive and return home with honor.
 Much of the SERE course is conducted at the Rowe compound.